leiw5173/Neo-Incentive-NFTs/README.md

 In this tutorial, the structure is shown as below:

-- `Environment setting`
+- Environment setting
-- `Smart contract writing`
+- Smart contract writing
-  - `Basic smart contract knowledge`
+  - Basic smart contract knowledge
-  - `Oracle integration`
+  - Oracle integration
-- `Smart contract compiling`
+- Smart contract compiling, deployment, Invokation, and testing
-- `Neo dApp and smart contract interaction`
+- Neo dApp and smart contract interaction
-- `NeoID integration`
+- NeoID integration
-- `NeoFS integration`
+- NeoFS integration
-- `Demo operation`
+- Demo operation

 According to this structure, we will seperate the tutorial into 8 courses.
 For each course, it will last around 60 minutes.

 ## Tasks based on tutorial

 The tasks are designed according to the structure of tutorial.
-8 courses will need 8 series of tasks
+7 serieses of tasks will be set to test the first 7 learning processes.
+The last one demonstrate the whole procedure of this dapp.
+The serieses of tasks are shown as below:

+- Set environment to fetch the data of Neo testnet
+- Deploy a smart contract on N3 testnet
+- Update the smart contract with Oracle integration
+- Invoke and debug a smart contract with [NeoExpress and NeoTrace](https://github.com/neo-project/neo-express)
+- Develop a frontend page to interact with smart contract
+- Update the smart contract and frontend page to integrate with NeoID
+- Update the smart contract and frontend page to integrate with NeoFS

+After the tasks finished by learners, we need methods to check their degrees of different tasks' completion.
+The method can be set as below:

+- Submit the screenshot of the fetched data
+- Submit the contract hash
+- Submit the contract hash after update
+- Submit the NeoExpress file and NeoTrace file
+- Submit the website address
+- Submit the contract hash and frontend page after update
+- Submit the contract hash and frontend page after update

+In this segment, we set up the tasks and checking point and make sure the learners get familiar with the whole development process of Neo N3.

 ## NFT series based on tasks